linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ```

-We drastically reduced our data set (from 200,000+ to ~700).
-The next step is building the urls to chronologically ordered news stories.
+This operation drastically reduced the size of our data set (from 200,000+ to ~700).
+The next step is building the list of chronological news stories.
 For this post, I manually read stories to extract facts.
-However, you could leverage information extraction tools combined with entitiy extractors to build a knowledge base for events of interest.
-That would be a higher level of analysis.
+However, you could leverage <a href="https://en.wikipedia.org/wiki/Open_information_extraction" target="_blank">information extraction tools combined with entitiy extractors</a> to build a knowledge base for events of interest.
+That would be a higher level of analysis and is outside the scope of this post.
 To build the list of articles, see the code below.

 ```python
 # build the chronological news stories and show the first few rows